JuniorBecari10/dotfiles/README.md

 ## Common Problems

-During installations, especially in Arch Linux ones, can occur problems.
+During installations, especially in Arch Linux ones, can occur many problems.
 Here's the list of the most common one and, also, their troubleshooting steps.

 ### BIOS doesn't recognize my Arch installation